-The stress and experience you feel all day because it's you’re constantly having to do [educate people] and you just want to be within yourself and feel good and have a sense of normalcy.
+The stress and experience you feel all day because you’re constantly having to [educate people] and you just want to be within yourself and feel good and have a sense of normalcy.

 Any advice or experience for friends and family or people transitioning?

 One thing that I notice is when people misgender me, there is this sort of awkward pause and maybe they're wondering if you noticed and if you’re going to correct them.
 We always notice.
 Anyone who has changed their pronouns.
 Anybody who is expressing, “This is who I am,” and is constantly not being validated will notice if you use the incorrect pronoun.

 If you misgender someone, just correct yourself immediately and every single time you [realize you misgendered them].
 We don't need to hear any sort of explanation like, “Oh, I've just known you for so long as she….” or, “It's just so hard because I'm in my 50s….”
 We just want the correction.